Montana Clean Energy

 - the avoidance of air, water, and land pollution associated with fossil fuel-based power plants;

-- the virtue of insulating consumers from fuel price risk and from overdependence on any one energy source.
+- the virtue of insulating consumers from the fuel price risks of coal and gas; and

 The Clean Power Plan proposed by the U.S. Environmental Protection Agency will play a critical role in reducing dangerous carbon emissions in Montana as well as assist in spurring clean energy development and jobs.

-Every two years NorthWestern Energy (the state’s largest utility) submits a long-term plan to the Public Service Commission outlining the utility’s 20-year vision for Montana’s energy future.
-MEIC participates in a stakeholder advisory committee as part of this process and submits technical comments to the PSC responding to the plan.
+Every two years NorthWestern Energy (the state’s largest utility) submits a plan to the Public Service Commission outlining the utility’s 20-year vision for Montana’s energy future.
+MEIC participates on an advisory committee as part of this process and submits technical comments concerning the plan.

 MEIC plays a key role in supporting federal, state, and local policies that promote clean energy.
 At the state level, MEIC leads the effort to pass policies that help expand clean, affordable, reliable and efficient energy solutions for Montana.